November 20, 2018

 Why do 40% of businesses fail to test their website or mobile apps

-Interesting in listening to the market's views, we asked 100 decision makers from the digital sector about their approach to testing.
+Interesting in listening to the market's views, we asked 100 decision-makers from the digital sector about their approach to (remote) user testing.
 What emerged was a picture of a contradictory situation, with practical obstacles on the one hand and undeniable benefits on the other.

 Businesses struggle to organize user testing

-Out of the 113 businesses questioned (made up of startups, agencies and advertisers), 40% had not tested their app or website in use prior to putting it online.
+Out of the 113 businesses questioned - made up of startups, agencies and advertisers -, 40% had not tested their mobile application or website in use prior to putting it online.
 And of the 60% that had, 20% had only carried out one test.

-A single test in the life of a website or app, however, seems very insufficient.
-So why are so few tests organized?
+Even a single test in the life of a website or app, however, may prove insufficient.
+So why are so few usability tests organized?